greg-randall/pi_light_sensor_timelapse/README.md

 The software needs to calculate exposures for the photos, shoot the photos, and transfer them somewhere.

-The Raspberry Pi auto exposure doesn't work in low light, so I've included a light sensor to speed up finding the exposure
+The Raspberry Pi auto exposure doesn't work in low light, so I've included a light sensor to speed up finding the correct exposure.

 ## Parts List
 |Item|Cost|Supplier